 How to Control and Prevent Clubroot

-If you have detected clubroot in your garden, there is nothing you can do to save the affected veggies.
-But you can do a whole lot to make sure that you stop the disease from hitting your garden again.
-And if you want to plant cruciferous vegetables in your garden, it’s always a good idea to run through the following checklist of preventative and control measures.
+If you have detected clubroot in your garden, there is nothing you can do to save the affected plants.
+But you can take steps to make sure that you stop the disease from hitting your garden again.
+And if you want to plant cruciferous vegetables in your garden, it’s always a good idea to run through the following checklist of preventative and control measures:

-Make sure that the transplants you are buying are disease-free.
-Don’t buy seedlings if some of the ones for sale look wilted or yellowed—even if you select the healthy-looking ones, they might be infected and are not yet showing any symptoms.
+- Make sure that the transplants you buy are disease-free.
+Don’t buy seedlings if any for sale look wilted or yellowed.
+Even if you select the healthy-looking ones, they might be infected and are not yet showing any symptoms.

-Rotate your crops and wait five, better six to seven years before planting susceptible cole crops in the same garden bed.
+- Rotate crops and wait five to seven years before planting susceptible cole crops in the same garden bed.

-Plant your broccoli, kale and other Brassicas in well-drained soil only.
-Remember that the zoospore pathogens of clubroot can move around in water, hence plants sitting in wet soil are perfect conditions for the disease.
+- Plant broccoli, kale, and other Brassicas in well-drained soil only.
+Remember that the zoospore pathogens of clubroot can move around in water, so plants sitting in wet soil create perfect conditions for the disease.
 If you have clay soil with poor drainage, improve it by adding organic matter.

-If you suspect you might have clubroot in a garden bed, clean your tools and equipment after exposure to infected plants and soil with a 10% bleach solution (one part bleach to nine parts water).
+- If you suspect you might have clubroot in a garden bed, clean tools and equipment after exposure to infected plants and soil with a 10% bleach solution (one-part bleach to nine parts water).